 Use-cases that do not require continuous streaming of data, such as proximity marketing campaigns.

-BLE and beacons
+BLE technology and beacons

 What is a Bluetooth Low Energy (BLE) beacon?

 BLE beacons, as the name suggests are beacons that communicate via Bluetooth Low Energy.
 Beacons are small radio transmitters, strategically mounted throughout locations, to broadcast BLE signals in a given range.
 This range depends on the hardware capability.
-On an average, a beacon can transmit BLE signals to 80 meters.
+On an average, a Bluetooth Low Energy beacon can transmit BLE signals to 80 meters.
 This BLE signal from the beacon is capable of triggering a specific action relevant to the location.

-How is BLE used with beacons?
+How is BLE technology used with beacons?